felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ### Clause order

-Include conditional clauses before instructions, not after to give readers a chance to skip it if the circumstance doesn't apply.
+Include conditional clauses before instructions, not after to give readers a chance to skip it if the circumstance does not apply.

 > Wrong: See **[link to other document]** for more information